Code-Institute-Submissions/anthonycaf-Milestone1/README.md

 ##
 **How did my project come to real website.**

-All what I have done, has been done by head.
-Trial and error.
-So it made a lot of websites and started all over again.
+It was a lot by trial and error, but i also made some [sketches](../wireframe)

 ##
 **Features**